open-oni/open-oni/CONTRIBUTING.md

 ### Style Guidelines

-1. In old code, prefer to use consistent code standards to what's already in the file
+1. In existing files, prefer to stay consistent with code style used by the older code
 1. In new code, use [Django coding standards](https://docs.djangoproject.com/en/2.2/internals/contributing/writing-code/coding-style/)
 1. Don't mix style fixes with other changes